itinerantfoodie/itinerantfoodie.github.io/_drafts/china-digital-nomadding.md

 ## Mobile Phone Data

 If possible, get your mobile phone data from Hong Kong, it will let you use the internet unfiltered (but you have to pay a little bit more).
 You can always use a VPN, but this lets you skip that step.
 You'll still need a Chinese Phone number to reserve train tickets and take didi chuxing rides.

+## Useful Apps

+The number one app that you MUST have is WeChat.
+It's basically a China Swiss Army Knife, especially if you got money loaded into it.